Dave MacDonald 1

 MacDonald later became very well-known for his many triumphs driving Cobras for Carroll Shelby.
 He won the 1963 Riverside GP for Shelby in a Cooper-Ford "King Cobra".

-MacDonald burns rubber powering around Turn 6 at Riverside
+MacDonald burns rubber powering the "Simpson" around Turn 6 at Riverside

 MacDonald winning at Cotati on November 12, 1961.